All Multiparty Quantum States Can Be Made Monogamous: On monogamy of quantum work-deficit

+for all the $10^4$ randomly chosen generalized W states.
+This feature remains unchanged when the measurement is performed by the observer $A$.

+If one considers the W-class states, the percentage of non-monogamous states decreases slowly, as compared to the case of generalized W states with the increase of powers of work-deficit.
+In particular, we found by numerical simulation that the percentage of non-monogamous states with respect to \({\left(\Delta^\leftarrow\right)^8}\) is 10.76, decreasing from 100\% for \(\Delta^\leftarrow\).
+The percentages are determined by Haar uniform generation of 10$^4$ randomly chosen states in the space of W-class states.

-We have also considered the monogamy properties of general three-qubit pure states with respect to quantum work-deficit, \(\Delta^\rightarrow\).
+We have also considered the monogamy properties of general three-qubit pure states with respect to quantum work-deficit, \(\Delta^\leftarrow\).
 A histogram showing the relative frequencies of non-monogamous states among randomly chosen pure three-qubit states, for different powers of quantum work-deficit, is given in Fig. 2.
+Admixture of noise, if sufficiently small in amount, will still satisfy monogamy for the same power of $\Delta^\leftarrow$.
+Theorem 1 is however true for all mixed states, but larger levels of noise may require higher powers of $\Delta^\leftarrow$ to attain monogamy.
+In a given experimental setup, the experimenter can in principle find out her shared quantum state, and then Theorem 1 guarantees a finite positive power, $n$, for every bipartite quantum correlation measure, ${\cal Q}$, so that the corresponding ${\cal Q}^n$ will satisfy the monogamy relation.